XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Pulses.
 Note that this only works for the three units on the field at that time.
 Once an attempt is made, get or no, they will be replaced with another unit.
 >
 > Svarog.
 Pulls from the entire pool, but chances depend on how many are left in the pool.

-### Where do I get transfer catalysts?

-> Daily gifts, failed captures, PA store.

-### My RL is bigger than she was before.
-Wuh huppun?

-> Dummy links maybe?